jlparkI/xGPR/docs/tuning_tutorial.rst

 has, use ``my_model.get_hyperparams()`` which will return the log of the current kernel hyperparameters as a numpy array.

+``max_bayes_iter`` controls the maximum number of iterations.
+Each iteration involves a single pass over the dataset plus a matrix decomposition.
+This matrix decomposition is the main factor limiting the scalability of this method with increasing numbers of random features; a matrix decomposition for a 1024 x 1024 matrix is fast, for a 10,000 by 10,000 matrix, not so much. ``bayes_tol`` is a threshold for convergence, the default is recommended. ``n_init_pts`` controls how many points are evaluated before Bayesian optimization starts.
+The default is good unless you are using a smaller bounded region, in which case you could decrease this for greater efficiency.

-``n_pts_per_dim`` controls how many values of the shared hyperparameters *lambda* and *beta* are considered for each possible kernel- specific hyperparameter value.
-Increasing these may lead to a (generally negligible) boost in performance, but it is almost never necessary -- we recommend leaving this as default.
+``n_pts_per_dim`` and ``n_cycles`` controls how many values of the shared hyperparameters *lambda* and *beta* are considered for each possible kernel- specific hyperparameter value.
+Increasing these may lead to a (generally negligible) boost in performance, but it is almost never necessary -- we recommend leaving this as default. recommend leaving this as default.
 Finally, if ``subsample`` is less than 1 -- if it is 0.1, for example -- this fraction of the training data will be sampled when tuning hyperparameters.
 Keep in mind that using more of the training set will usually improve validation set performance.

+``eigval_quotient`` and ``min_eigval`` control how the eigenvalues of the design matrix are handled and should generally be left as default.
+Setting ``min_eigval`` to a smaller value (e.g. 1e-6) or ``eigval_quotient`` to a larger value (e.g. 1e9) can slightly improve performance of this method but is not usually necessary or recommended.

 Another method we have used is this one:::

-  hparams, niter, best_score, scores = my_model.tune_hyperparams_crude_bayes(my_dataset,
+  hparams, niter, best_score, scores = my_model.tune_hyperparams_crude_grid(my_dataset,
                                      random_seed = 123,
-                                     bounds = None, max_bayes_iter = 30,
+                                     bounds = None, n_gridpoints = 30,
-                                     bayes_tol = 1e-1, n_pts_per_dim = 10,
+                                     n_pts_per_dim = 10, subsample = 1,
-                                     n_cycles = 3, n_init_pts = 10,
+                                     eigval_quotient = 1e8, min_eigval = 1e-5)
-                                     subsample = 1)

-This method employs the same fun trick as ``crude_grid``, but rather than doing a gridsearch, it does Bayesian optimization.
-This makes it much more efficient than ``crude_grid`` -- it can find really good hyperparameter values in as little as 16 iterations.
-It's also more "finicky" and can be a little variable sometimes given slight shifts in bounds or other parameters; if that worries you, we recommend using ``crude_grid`` instead.
-Most of the parameters have the same meaning as for ``crude_grid`` above.
+This method employs the same fun trick as ``crude_bayes``, but rather than doing Bayesian optimization, it does a gridsearch along the kernel-specific hyperparameter (if there is one).
+It's less "finicky" and than ``crude_bayes``, but usually needs more iterations to find a good set of hyperparameters. ``n_gridpoints`` determines how many gridpoints we have along the third, kernel-specific hyperparameter.

-``max_bayes_iter`` controls the maximum number of iterations.
-Each iteration involves a single pass over the dataset plus a matrix decomposition.
-This matrix decomposition is the main factor limiting the scalability of this method with increasing numbers of random features; a matrix decomposition for a 2048 x 2048 matrix is fast, for a 10,000 by 10,000 matrix, not so much. ``bayes_tol`` is a threshold for convergence. recommend leaving these as default. ``n_init_pts`` controls how many points are evaluated before Bayesian optimization starts.
-The default is good unless you are using a smaller bounded region, in which case you could decrease this for greater efficiency.
+This number corresponds to the number of passes over the data, each of which involves a matrix decomposition as with ``crude_bayes``.
+Most of the parameters have the same meaning as for ``crude_bayes`` above.

-``n_pts_per_dim`` and ``n_cycles`` controls how many values of the shared hyperparameters *lambda* and *beta* are considered for each possible kernel- specific hyperparameter value.
+``n_pts_per_dim`` controls how many values of the shared hyperparameters *lambda* and *beta* are considered for each possible kernel- specific hyperparameter value.
 Increasing these may lead to a (generally negligible) boost in performance, but it is almost never necessary -- we